openedx/edx-proctoring/docs/system-overview.rst

 This is an optional component currently used by Proctortrack and our Mockprock provider.

 A JavaScript worker included as part of the the provider's python plugin.
-This will handle any messages emitted by edX courseware and interface directly with the proctoring software running on the learner's machine.
+This will handle any messages emitted by the edX web application and interface directly with the proctoring software running on the learner's machine.

 Example worker: `proctortrack_custom.js <https://github.com/joshivj/edx-proctoring-proctortrack/blob/master/edx_proctoring_proctortrack/static/proctortrack_custom.js>`_